 - Smaller, lighter items such as linens or kitchen utensils can be packed in large boxes and moved with ease.

 Packing by room and labeling appropriately is a smart move, but level up your efforts by doing a quick inventory of what is in each box and writing it on the side.
-After the level of effort it takes to physically move spaces, sometimes it can take a while to unpack every item.
+After the level of effort it takes to physically relocate, sometimes it can take a while to unpack every item.

 A box labeled “Kitchen” could mean many things.
 You know what room it goes in, but what is really inside?
 Is it cookware?
 Spatulas?
 Small appliances?
 Kitchen towels?
-Labeling your boxes with detail will make finding what you need a breeze, saving time and eliminating stress in those all-important days and weeks as you get settled in.
+Labeling your boxes with detail will make finding what you need a breeze, saving time and eliminating stress in those all-important days and weeks as you get settled.